LBNL-ETA/CyDER/fmu/cymdisttofmu/doc/userGuide/source/installation.rst

 To export CYMDIST as an FMU, CYMDISTToFMU needs:

-1. Python 3.4.x.
-32bit
+1. Python and following dependencies:

-2. jinja2 (Python package)
+   - jinja2

-3. lxml (Python package)
+   - lxml

-4. pandas(Python package)

-5. numpy (Python package)

-6. cython (Python package)

-7. Modelica Parser
+2. Modelica parser

-8. C-Compiler (for Cython and Modelica)
+3. C-Compiler

 CYMDISTToFMU has been tested on Windows with:

+  - Python 3.4.0
   - Dymola 2017 FD01  (Modelica parser)
   - OpenModelica 1.11.0 (Modelica parser)
-  - Microsoft Visual Studio 10 Professional (Includes C-Compiler for Cython and Modelica)
+  - Microsoft Visual Studio 10 Professional (C-Compiler)

 .. note::